 The LSE team worked first with NHS Isle of Wight on its commissioning strategy for 2008 onwards, successfully helping it to target additional resources for maximum health gain.
 It then built on and complemented this work in 2009 in a project with NHS Sheffield, increasing health benefit by reshaping services without extra spending.

 Star can therefore be adapted to a wide range of circumstances.
-The Health Foundation is preparing a toolkit to be available free to organisations wanting to use the Star approach in their own commissioning and planning processes which will be available in 2013.
+A free toolkit is now available for organisations wanting to use the Star approach in their own commissioning and planning processes